timbueno/BuenoAlfred/README.md

 The workflow also implements a rudimentary menu system by exploiting Alfred's autocomplete mechanism.

+* Actioning on the calendar at the top of the list will switch you to next weeks comics.
 * Actioning on a specific comic book opens the PreviewsWorld webpage description.
 * Holding CMD while actioning on an item adds the selected comic book to Fantastical if it is installed.